A Journey from Bangkok to Bali

-Day 4 — Bangkok, Ayutthaya
+Day 4 — Ayutthaya

-Enjoy a leisurely cruise up the Chao Phraya River to visit Bang Pa-In, the extravagant royal Summer Palace, surrounded by manicured gardens.
-Another highlight this morning is the World Heritage site of Ayutthaya, the grand, ancient capital of Siam from the 14th to 18th centuries.
-You'll also visit the Royal Elephant Kraal, a sanctuary for endangered Asian elephants, which are a Thai national symbol.
-Tour this exceptional facility that promotes the humane treatment and conservation of these gentle giants, newborns to seniors.
+Depart Bangkok for a leisurely luncheon cruise on the Chao Phraya River to visit the extravagant Royal Summer Palace and the Chinese Wehat Chamrun Palace.
+Continue on to the Wat Phra Sri Sanpetch and the Wat Yai Chai Mongkol.
+Next, visit the ruins of Ayutthaya, the ancient capital of Siam from 1350 to 1767.
+Visit the Royal Elephant Kraal, then visit ElephantStay where you’ll learn about the endangered Asian elephants that are Thai national symbols.
+This exceptional not-for-profit facility promotes the humane treatment and conservation of these gentle giants from newborns to seniors.
 (B,L)

 Day 6 — Kanchanaburi

-Sip your morning coffee as the Eastern and Oriental Express departs from Wang Po along the wooden trestle viaduct beside a towering cliff.
-Board a boat at River Kwai Bridge station and learn about the Thailand-Burma railway from a local historian as you float down the Kwai Yai River.
-Then, drive past the North Temple and Chinese Cemetery to the Thailand-Burma Railway Center and the Don Rak War Cemetery, where 7,000 Allied soldiers who died while building the railway during World War II are buried.
+Enjoy a leisurely morning as the train travels south through Thailand.
+At River Kwai Bridge Station, board a raft and cruise down the Kwai Yai River.
+Learn about the building of the Thailand-Burma Railway during World War II from a local historian.
+Then drive past the North Temple and Chinese Cemetery to the Thailand-Burma Railway Center and the moving Don Rak War Cemetery where 7,000 Allied soldiers who died building the railway are laid to rest.
 (B,L,D)

-Day 7 — Georgetown, Malaysia
+Day 7 — Georgetown

 Day 8 — Singapore

-Day 9 — Bali, Indonesia
+Day 9 — Bali

 Day 10 — Bali

-Today, head up into the hills of Bali.
-The morning begins with a visit to Pura Tirta Empul, a temple in Tampak Siring where the water from a bubbling spring is believed to have healing powers.
-The temple, built in 926, features two bathing pools where the Balinese hold purification ceremonies.
-Continue to the Sacred Monkey Forest of Padangtegal near the village of Ubud to see the long-tailed macaques who live in this rain forest and to learn about this sacred area.
-Visit Ubud’s famous market, where you will find batiks and other textiles, silver jewelry, woodwork, and other traditional crafts.
-This evening, gather with fellow travelers to bid farewell to Bali at a farewell dinner.
+Travel inland to visit a fascinating temple at Tampak Siring where the water from a bubbling spring is believed to have healing powers.
+The temple, features bathing pools where the Balinese hold spiritual purification ceremonies.
+Continue to the Sacred Monkey Forest near the village of Ubud to see the amusing long-tailed macaques that live there and learn about this sacred area.
+Visit Ubud’s famous market, where you will find batik and other textiles, jewelry, remarkable woodwork and other traditional crafts.
+Join fellow Smithsonian Travelers at a Farewell Reception and Dinner highlighted by a performance of authentic traditional Balinese Dancers.
 (B,L,D)